 - Place chicken breasts in a large Dutch oven, then pour chicken broth over them and add thyme sprigs.
-Bring mixture to a boil over medium-high heat, and cook, 15 minutes, or until chicken is done and registers 160`F on a meat thermometer inserted in the thickest portion of the breast meat.
+Bring mixture to a boil over medium-high heat, and cook for 15 minutes, or until chicken is done and registers 160 degrees Fahrenheit on a meat thermometer inserted in the thickest portion of the breast meat.
 Remove from heat and allow the mixture to cool to room temperature for 45 minutes to 1 hour.

 - In a medium bowl, combine celery, lemon juice, salt, pepper, and mayonnaise; stir to blend.
 Add shredded chicken to the bowl and fold it into the mayonnaise mixture.
 Refrigerate covered, until chilled, and then serve as desired.

 Ina Garten, our queen of the “ladies who lunch” income bracket, has one of the most beloved chicken salad recipes out there.
 Evident by its 4.5 stars on the Food Network website, this recipe exploded during quarantine and continues to be a best-seller at Ina’s gourmet shop in the Hamptons.

 Her choice to roast the chicken instead of poaching is also a personal favorite.
 Here at The Manual, we always talk about “layering of flavor” when it comes to cooking and choosing to roast (or grill) your chicken is an obvious good choice.
 The flavor of roasted chicken can add an entirely new depth of flavor to your chicken salad.

 Splitting the dressing between mayonnaise and sour cream helps to lighten the dish and the grapes and roasted nuts add a subtle sweetness to the finished salad.
 Using fresh tarragon, mixed in at the end and sprinkled on top, add a beautiful, fresh note of anise that really does round the whole dish out in such a great way.